ymsun99/Heterogeneous-Transfer-Learning/README.md

 # Heterogeneous-Transfer-Learning
-This is a comprehensive list of **Heterogeneous Transfer Learning Methods** with their resource (paper, code and data).
-Please let us know if you find out mistakes or have any suggestions by email: YIS108@pitt.edu.
+This is a comprehensive list of **Heterogeneous Transfer Learning Methods** with corresponding resources such as research papers, code, and datasets.
+Please feel free to contact us at YIS108@pitt.edu if you discover any errors or have any suggestions.

-🌟 The organization of papers refers to our survey: [**A survey of Heterogeneous Transfer Learning**](https://arxiv.org/abs/2310.08459).
+🌟 The organization of papers aligns with our survey: [**A survey of Heterogeneous Transfer Learning**](https://arxiv.org/abs/2310.08459).

 ![structure](pics/structure.jpg)